blee0820/OTA-File-Transfer/README.md

 **Notes:**
 - This program was developed on Windows operating system.
 A Linux port is currently a work in process.
-- Certain lines of code are modified to omit sensitive information.
+- Certain lines of code are modified or renamed to mask sensitive information.
 - Due to the nature of this program being workspace-specific, a test run may not be successful in your own environment.
 Screenshots have been attached to demonstrate the workings of this program.

 ### <u>System Design</u>